Prosecutor: United States

 Prosecutors are also tasked with seeking justice in their prosecutions.
 "The United States Attorney," explained the U.S. Supreme Court, is the representative not of an ordinary party to a controversy, but of a sovereignty whose obligation to govern impartially is as compelling as its obligation to govern at all, and whose interest, therefore, in a criminal prosecution is not that it shall win a case, but that justice shall be done.
 As such, he is in a peculiar and very definite sense the servant of the law, the two-fold aim of which is that guilt shall not escape or innocence suffer.
 He may prosecute with earnestness and vigor—indeed, he should do so.
 But, while he may strike hard blows, he is not at liberty to strike foul ones.
 It is as much his duty to refrain from improper methods calculated to produce a wrongful conviction as it is to use every legitimate means to bring about a just one.

-Prosecutors in some jurisdictions have the discretion to not pursue criminal charges, even when there is probable cause, if they determine that there is no reasonable likelihood of conviction.
-Prosecutors may dismiss charges in this situation by seeking a voluntary dismissal or nolle prosequi.
 In Kentucky, Massachusetts, Pennsylvania, and Virginia, criminal prosecutions are brought in the name of the Commonwealth.
 In California, Colorado, Illinois, Michigan, and New York, criminal prosecutions are brought in the name of the People.
 In the remaining states, criminal prosecutions are brought in the name of the State.

+Prosecutors have broad discretion to decide whether to bring charges after an arrest, regardless of the strength of the evidence, and they decide what and how many charges to bring.
+Those decisions are "virtually unreviewable" by the courts.
+Prosecutors can also choose to dismiss criminal charges at any point by seeking a voluntary dismissal or nolle prosequi.
+They often bring additional charges that they know they cannot prove, to give them more leverage during the plea bargaining process and more charges to drop in exchange for guilty pleas.
+They also frequently promise to drop charges if defendants complete pretrial diversion programs, which typically require defendants to attend appointments, submit to drug testing, and pay fees over a period of months or years.